aws-observability/aws-o11y-recipes/docs/recipes/amp-alertmanager-terraform.md

 ### Deploying the Terraform module to configure Amazon Managed service for Prometheus workspace, recording rules & alert manager

-Now, we will  provision a Amazon Managed service for Prometheus workspace and will define an alerting rule that causes the Alert Manager to send a notification if a certain condition (defined in expr) holds true for a specified time period (for).
+Now, we will  provision a Amazon Managed Service for Prometheus workspace and will define an alerting rule that causes the Alert Manager to send a notification if a certain condition (defined in ```expr```) holds true for a specified time period (```for```).
 Code in the Terraform language is stored in plain text files with the .tf file extension.
 There is also a JSON-based variant of the language that is named with the .tf.json file extension.

 ```
 export SNS_TOPIC=<your SNS topic ARN>